humdrum-tools/humdrum-notation-plugin/options/index.md

 # Options #

-There are many options that can be used to control display of music notation in HNP.
+This page lists options for controlling the display and formatting of music notation.
 These options are given within an object passed to the `displayHumdrum` function.

-Here is a a minimal call to `displayHumdrum`, giving only a source option for the Humdrum data to display:
+Here is a a minimal call to `displayHumdrum`, giving only a source ID for the Humdrum data to display:

 <script>
 displayHumdrum({source: "default"});